 Many caregivers are often thrust into the role of caring, disrupting the other roles or commitments that you have such as caring for younger children, or working.
 It can also be confusing to distinguish your role as a caregiver from being a spouse, child, relative, or friend to your loved one.

-It is common for caregivers to feel uncertain about the progression of the disease, their ability to address the care needs at different points of the care journey, the options for treatment or support available, and financial choices and concessions.
-These lead to frustration and and a sense of helplessness.
+It is common for caregivers to feel uncertain about the progression of the disease, your ability to address the care needs at different points of the care journey, the options for treatment or support available, and financial choices and concessions.
+These lead to frustration and a sense of helplessness.

 Even with modern medicine, not all diseases are reversible.
-Your seniors will find it harder to recover to the state that they were in before they fell sick.
-When the condition of your senior deteriorates, you may find it hard to accept or blame yourself for not doing enough.
-You may expect yourself to bear the sole responsibility of caring and feel distress when you are unable to manage the demand.
+Your loved one may find it harder to recover to the state that they were in before they fell sick.
+When the condition of your loved one deteriorates, you may find it hard to accept or blame yourself for not doing enough.
+You may expect yourself to bear the sole responsibility of caring and feel stressed when you are unable to manage the demand.

 Let’s check your stress level.
 There is no right or wrong answer.
 Please tick the response that best applies to you and add up the points.